getlift/lift/docs/queue.md

 [SQS FIFO](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/FIFO-queues.html) queues provide strict message ordering guarantees.
 Configuring a FIFO queue is as easy as provding the `fifo: true` option on your construct.
 This will ensure both the main and Dead-Letter-Queue are configured as FIFO.

+By default, FIFO queues have [content-based deduplication](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/FIFO-queues-exactly-once-processing.html) enabled by default.
+It is possible to skip that deduplication behavior by publishing messages to SQS [with deduplication IDs](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/using-messagededuplicationid-property.html).

 ### Retries

 ```yaml